 Heather Houston, President and Senior Ecologist

 Heather holds a Master of Arts degree in Ecology and Evolutionary Biology from the University of Colorado at Boulder, and has been a professional ecologist since 2001.
 Her expertise includes wetland ecology, ecological restoration, NEPA compliance, vegetation monitoring, threatened and endangered species surveys and project management.
 Heather organizes and manages interdisciplinary teams of biologists, hydrologists, and engineers to produce ecological restoration plans and environmental impact studies.
 In addition, she has completed hundreds of wetland delineations and permit applications for residential and commercial developments, ski and golf resorts, dam and reservoir improvements, stream restorations, and transportation and utility projects.
 She has a strong background in horticulture and has considerable experience restoring and creating wetlands, riparian habitats, prairies and native shrublands.
 She has also been a significant contributor to several complex Environmental Assessments and an Environmental Impact Statement.
-Heather is the past president of the Society of Wetland Scientists Rocky Mountain Chapter and is a member of the Society for Ecological Restoration, Colorado Riparian Association and the Colorado Native Plant Society.
+Heather is the past president and current vice-president of the Society of Wetland Scientists Rocky Mountain Chapter, and is a member of the Society for Ecological Restoration, Colorado Riparian Association and the Colorado Native Plant Society.

 Scott Shipley, Vice President and Senior Consulting Engineer